-The HICP - administered prices (HICP-AP) are a series of inflation indices, which were first released by Eurostat in February 2010.
-These new indices provide a summary of the development of administered prices (those prices directly set or influenced to a significant extent by the government), and their complement, prices which are not administered.
+The 'Harmonised Index of Consumer Prices – Administered Prices' (HICP-AP) are analytical indices that provide a summary of the development of product prices that are directly set or influenced to a significant extent by the government.

-The following six aggregates for all EU Member States, the euro area and the EU are published by Eurostat:
+The following indices for all EU Member States, the euro area and the EU are published by Eurostat:

 For some Member States, HICP-AP figures may significantly differ from existing similar national measures, e.g. CPI-APs.
 The main reason are differences in coverage.